OperatorJack/Magic-Mechanics/MM - Enhanced Telekinesis/00 - Core/MM - Enhanced Telekinesis - Readme.txt

 If you change cells while an item is being moved towards you, or under certain other conditions, the item will be returned to it's original location.

+This mod is provided via a BAIN installer consisting of 2 components:
+00 - Core
+ * The base mod.
+This includes the new mechanic and VFX.
+This is required.
+01 - Cast VFX
+ * Additional VFX.
+This includes more VFX that replace the default hit and casting VFX for the telekinesis effects.
+This is optional.

 This mod does not use an ESP.
 This mod IS NOT compatible with OpenMW, at least until support for MWSE mods is added.

 ====Magic Mechanics Mod Series====